 - Ventilate the home with fresh air.
 Unless you live in a heavily polluted area, opening a window occasionally to bring fresh air in and let polluted air out is a good idea.
 Also, check the humidity in your home.

 - Adding plants??
-Although this seems a good idea you would need approximately 1000 plants per room to have reduce VOCs.
+Although this seems a good idea you would need approximately 1000 plants per room to have reduce VOCs, as outlined in this interesting article.
 Even then particulate matter in the air would not be reduced.

 - Dust regularly, probably monthly depending on dust levels in your home.